-Remove admin access for those individuals and services that don't need it.
+Remove administrator access for those individuals and services that don't need it.

 Identify Microsoft accounts in administrative roles that need to be switched to work or school accounts

-- Be sure to create separate accounts for users to do global admin tasks
+- Be sure to create separate accounts for users to do Global Administrator tasks.

-- Make sure that your global admins don't accidentally open emails or run programs with their admin accounts
+- Make sure that your Global Administrators don't accidentally open emails or run programs with their administrator accounts.